 View this post on Instagram

-Fougasse is a type of bread actually not a dish.
-However, being a part of Provence it wouldn’t be rightful to miss this traditional taste of the region.
+Fougasse is actually a type of bread, not a dish.
+However, it is a traditional food in the Provence region and should not be missed!
 Typically, the dough is shaped into the lattice, it can be a leaf or a wheat stalk.
 The shaping makes it possible to pull the bread into smaller pieces.
-Fougasse contains olive chunks and mixture of fresh herbs according to the season.
+Fougasse contains olive chunks and a mixture of fresh herbs according to the season.
 In Monaco, Fougasse is rather sweet and topped with almonds and nuts.
-Boulangerie Veziano is an old French style bakery which offers many other types of bread as well.
+Boulangerie Veziano is an old French style bakery that offers many types of bread.
 Grab a fougasse here if you want to have a traditional touch.

 Address: Rue de la Pompe, 2 – 06600, Antibes